638th Aero Squadron: Post-Armistice activities

 At Lay-Saint-Remy Aerodrome, the three squadrons constituted the 5th Pursuit Group, Air Service, Second Army.
 Despite the Armistice being signed, the squadron engaged in flying flew proficiency flights, training in formation flying, patrols, and in air combat being on the schedule each day the weather permitted, although all flying was performed in friendly territory.
 Also, demonstration flying was performed for various events to thrill the crowd and to demonstrate to the other branches of the service the capabilities of the Air Service.
 The pilots were skilled in aerobatic flying, and no accidents ever resulted from an exhibition.

 On 15 April 1919, orders were received that the Second Army Air Service was being demobilized.
 The entire 5th Pursuit Group was ordered to Coblenz, Germany to become part of the Third Army Air Service.
 The squadron prepared to move, and their equipment and supplies were moved the 200-odd miles in their own trucks.
 The enlisted personnel moved by rail and also by truck, while the pilots ferried their aircraft to their new airfield in the Rhineland.

 The squadron made itself comfortable in Fort Kaiser Alexander, which was built by Wilhelm Hohenzollern's grandfather.
 The fort commanded a high ridge between the Rhine and Moselle rivers, overlooking the city.
-At Coblenz, the groups flew a mixture of their assigned aircraft, and also they were was able to perform test flights on surrendered German aircraft.
+At Coblenz, the groups flew a mixture of their assigned aircraft, and also they were able to perform test flights on surrendered German aircraft.
 Flights of the Fokker D.VII, Pfalz D.XII, Halberstadts and Rumpler aircraft were made and evaluations were made.